tinyield/jayield/README.md

 [jOOλ][18] `Seq`, or [StreamEx][16], or [Vavr][19] Stream.
 Yet, `Query` has lower per-element access cost and offers an optimized fast-path traversal, which presents better sequential processing performance in some benchmarks, such as [sequences-benchmarks][20] and [jayield-jmh][21].

-The core API of `Query` provides well-known query method that allow the composition of pipelines, such as `iterate-filter-map-limit-forEach`:
+The core API of `Query` provides well-known query methods that allow the composition of pipelines, such as `iterate-filter-map-limit-forEach`:

 ```java